-The information collected includes the name and address of the complainant (natural person or legal entity1), their telephone and fax numbers and email address, their area of activity, their preferred language, and (where applicable) the name of their representative.
-The full text of the complaint may contain other personal data of a very diverse nature.
+The information collected by the Commission may also include the title of the complainant, their telephone and fax numbers, email address, website, and (where applicable) the name of their representative and the details thereof (name, title, address, telephone and fax number, e-mail address, website).
+The full text of the complaint, including any other documents provided by the complainant, may contain other personal data of a very diverse nature.